lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "out": [InOut]
 }
 ```
-* in: An array of InOut objects.
+* `in`: An array of InOut objects.
 This field stands for the information that the user want to be extracted from the Entity so it can be used in the SQL statement
-* out: An array of InOut objects.
+* `out`: An array of InOut objects.
 This field will extract the information from the one of the SQL statements and put that in the Entity

-This part of the schema requires that you at least declare 'in' or 'out' field, if you declared a bindings object.
+This part of the schema requires that you at least declare `in` or `out` field, if you declared a bindings object.

 ### InOut
 The [InOut](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/operation.json) must follow the below structure: